nhisamoto/phresh-n-clean/README.md

 </br>

 ## Set Up
 The Set Up section will walk you through getting your phresh machine up and running as quickly as possible.
-We will set up the computer, install the necessary applications, and clean the download files with just a few lines of code.
+We will set up the computer with Homebrew, Node, NPM, Gulp, Homebrew Cask, Git, and Github.
+This will prepare our computers for future processes such as installing applications quickly.

 </br>